robn/Test-Consul/README.md

 The TCP port for the RPC Server address.
 Consul's default is `8300`, but this defaults to a random unused port.

+## node\_name

+The name of this node.
+If not provided, one will be generated.

+## datacenter

+The name of the datacenter.
+If not provided, one will be generated.

 ## enable\_acls

 Set this to true to enable ACLs.
 Note that Consul ACLs changed substantially in